 I grew up in a mining town in the south of Serbia.
-Striving to experience and feel some new excitement, I stepped into the world of drugs as a twelve year old.
+Striving to experience and feel some new excitement, I stepped into the world of drugs as a 12 year old.
 I thought it was a way to be free and totally different from others.
 Very quickly I realised that what made me ‘free’ had actually become a chain that restrained me and was dragging me to death.
-I was convinced that I would die by the age of thirty.
+I was convinced that I would die by the age of 30.
 I didn't care about my life or my parents.

-A few days after my thirtieth birthday I went to a Christian centre for addiction treatment.
+A few days after my 30th birthday I went to a Christian centre for addiction treatment.
 I didn't want to go but it was the only door open for me at that moment.
 At the centre, I met some people with strange stories about Jesus changing their lives.
 It sounded nice but I knew it wasn't for me.

 After a while at the centre, when my head had cleared a little, I started go to meetings every day where the gospel was preached.
 They told me that Jesus could change my life too.
 Again, it sounded nice but I knew it wasn’t for me.
 However, it was not up to me.

 We read a passage from the Gospel of Mark, chapter 7: ‘For it is from within, out of a person’s heart, that evil thoughts come – sexual immorality, theft, murder, adultery, greed, malice, deceit, lewdness, envy, slander, arrogance and folly…’ It didn't sound nice, but it was for me!
 It was me – poor and miserable.
 In one sentence the Almighty God showed me why he gave his Son for me.
 He confronted me with my sin and showed me love.